Te Papa Atawhai (Department of Conservation) Postgraduate Scholarships

 Applications will be accepted from candidates -

-- who are enrolled in, or eligible to enrol in, full time Masters degrees in a New Zealand university, or equivalent tertiary institution; and
+- who are enrolled in, or eligible to enrol in, full time or part time Masters degrees in a New Zealand university, or equivalent tertiary institution; and

 - whose proposed course of study includes a minimum research component of 90 Credits; and